- Family and Parenting

 Youtube and the new social norm

-When I was only a couple years older than my sons are now, if I wanted to learn about something or find something entertaining to read, I had to ride my bike to the Town Library and hope what I was looking for wasn't already signed out.
+When I was only a couple years older than my sons are now, if I wanted to learn about something or find something entertaining to read, I had to ride my bike to the Public Library and hope what I was looking for wasn't already signed out.

 Interested in learning about something, type it into a search, or better yet go to Youtube and see what is listed when you type it in.
 Youtube is probably the greatest thing going on the internet in for attracting kids, as well as adults.